 Jones died unexpectedly in September of 1979 after surgery for bleeding ulcers.
 This series contains documents concerning Jones’ medical care and cause of death, obituaries, the funeral service, the memorial fund established at the Dallas Theater Center, sympathy cards, Christmas cards, acknowledgments from Mary Sue Jones, correspondence and reports on the estate.

 Open for research.

 Preston Jones Papers, Southwestern Writers Collection/Texas State University-San Marcos.

 Processed by Gwynedd Cannan, Nov.
 1993; Inventory Rev. by Brandy Harris, 2005.

-RANDY FORD first met Preston at Baylor University when he came from West Texas.
+RANDY FORD first met Preston at Baylor University when he came from New Mexico.
 They moved together to Trinity University after the abrupt closing of LONG DAYS JOURNEY INTO NIGHT.
 They later worked together at the Dallas Theater Center They were friends.